Superabelian logics

+In this section, we formally introduce Łukasiewicz unbound logic within our framework, motivated by the observation that its original algebraic semantics is isomorphic to the pointed Abelian $\ell$-group $\R_{-1}$.
+Our primary goal is to axiomatize this logic as an extension of pointed Abelian logic.
+We first define the finitary version, $\Lu$, and establish its finite strong completeness with respect to $\R_{-1}$.
+Then, we introduce its infinitary version, $\Lu_{\infty}$, by adding the Archimedean rule to achieve strong completeness, and make the connection to standard Łukasiewicz logic precise by providing a formal translation.
+Generalizing the methods developed for this specific case, we broaden our scope to systematically axiomatize the logics of other prominent pointed groups, such as $\R_0$ and $\R_1$.
+We establish a correspondence between algebraic properties of the point element $\fa$ and simple syntactic rules, allowing us to provide a comprehensive overview of completeness results for this family of logics.

-Let us start this section by observing that the algebra $\alg{R}_{-1}$ is isomorphic to the algebra $\alg{LU}$ that was used in~\cite{Cintula-Grimau-Noguera-Smith:DegreesTo11} to introduce Łukasiewicz unbound logic. $\alg{{LU}}$ is a member of $\po\mathbb{AL}$ defined over the reals with lattice operations defined is the usual way and other operations/constants defined as:
+Let us start this section by observing that the algebra $\alg{R}_{-1}$ is isomorphic to the algebra $\alg{LU}$ that was used in~\cite{Cintula-Grimau-Noguera-Smith:DegreesTo11} to introduce \L ukasiewicz unbound logic. $\alg{{LU}}$ is a member of $\po\mathbb{AL}$ defined over the reals with lattice operations defined in the usual way and other operations/constants defined as:

 Clearly, $f\colon \alg{R}_{-1} \longrightarrow \alg{LU}$ defined as $f(x) = x +1$ is the desired isomorphism.
 As already mentioned in the introduction, the operations on $\alg{LU}$ closely resemble those of the well-known standard MV-algebra $\mathbfL$ which provides semantics for the \L ukasiewicz logic (see more details at the end of this section).
-In the context of this paper will see it as an algebra in the language of $\pAb$ (though it clearly is not a member of $\alg{\pAb}$)\footnote{ Indeed, here we choose a nonstandard representation of \MV-algebras.
-It is easy to see that this representation is equivalent to the most common one (found e.g.\ in~\cite{Cignoli-Ottaviano-Mundici:AlgebraicFoundations}), reader can check it as an exercise or check any basic literature related to \MV-algebras (again see e.g.~\cite{Cignoli-Ottaviano-Mundici:AlgebraicFoundations}). } defined on real unit interval $[0,1]$ with lattice operations defined is the usual way and other operations/constants defined as:
+In the context of this paper we will see it as an algebra in the language of $\pAb$ (though it clearly is not a member of $\ralg{\pAb}$)\footnote{ Indeed, here we choose a nonstandard representation of \MV-algebras.
+It is easy to see that this representation is equivalent to the most common one (found e.g.\ in~\cite{Cignoli-Ottaviano-Mundici:AlgebraicFoundations}), the reader can check it as an exercise or check any basic literature related to \MV-algebras (again see e.g.~\cite{Cignoli-Ottaviano-Mundici:AlgebraicFoundations}). } defined on the real unit interval $[0,1]$ with lattice operations defined in the usual way and other operations/constants defined as:

-The goal of this section is to define the Łukasiewicz unbound logic, show that it is \emph{finitely} strongly completene w.r.t.\ $\alg{R}_{-1}$, axiomatize its proper extension strongly complete w.r.t.\ $\alg{R}_{-1}$, and show the relation of these two logics to \L ukasiewicz logic and its infinitary variant.